giantswarm/docs/src/content/getting-started/provision-your-first-workload-cluster/_index.md

 ## Step 6: Template and deploy managed apps

 In addition to workload clusters, you can also template applications.
 Apps belong to catalogs.
-While you can define your own catalogs, we already provide two: `giantswarm` (_Giant Swarm Catalog_) contains applications that we know how to manage; `giantswarm-playground` (_Playground_) contains applications that we have integrated but aren't managed by us.
+While you can define your own catalogs, we already provide two: `giantswarm` (_Giant Swarm Catalog_) contains applications that we know how to manage; `giantswarm-playground` (_Playground_) contains applications that we've integrated but aren't managed by us.
 Other catalogs such as the _Giant Swarm Cluster Catalog_ are used for templating of clusters (which you did above).

 You can easily surf catalogs from the _Apps_ section in the Web UI: